AmmonHepworth/MATH4610/hw4/LUSolve/manLUSolve.md

 ## Output

-The result is the vector x that solves the system Ax=b
+The result is the vector x, of type double and dimensions equal to b, that solves the system Ax=b

 ## Example